ayushi-3536/ayushi-3536/README.md

 I'm a Computer Vision and ML enthusiast 💻, and a budding painter 🎨!
 </h2>

-🚀 Welcome to my Profile ☕
+🚀 Welcome to My World ☕

-Pour yourself a cup of curiosity and take a seat at the intersection of creativity and technology. 🧠🤖
+Grab a coffee and let me give you a glimpse of what fuels my passion: the dynamic blend of mind and machine. 🧠🤖

 🌌 Exploring the Boundaries of AI and Computer Vision

 In a world where data is the new currency and algorithms are the painters of the digital canvas, I'm on a quest to push the boundaries of what's possible.
 I revel in those fascinating discussions where AI, computer vision, and creative thoughts come together. 🤯

-🤖 Challenging Models with Limited Data
+🤖 Challenging Models with Limited Supervision and Multi-modal Data

 They say that necessity is the mother of invention.
-And for me, the challenge of training models with limited data is where the real innovation happens.
-I believe in teaching algorithms to perform like artists, interpreting data from diverse modalities, and striving to make them as close to human cognition as possible. 🎨
+And for me, the challenge of training multi-modal models with limited supervision is the key to the revolution in AI.
+I believe in teaching algorithms to interpret data from diverse modalities, and striving to make them as close to human cognition as possible. 🎨

 🛠️ Join Me on this Incredible Journey